to Shop-at-Home for New Carpet!

 decided to create a simple Carpet Foot

-carpets are rated by the manufacturer using the PAR Carpet Rating System.
+carpets are rated by the manufacturer.
+Shaw uses what is called The PAR Carpet Rating System.

-This is where they assign a number from 1 to 5 that indicates the durability
+This is where they assign each carpet a number from 1 to 5 that indicates the durability

 that you answer some basic questions about what you want to accomplish.
 For